Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: Introduction

 \section{Introduction}

-The study of the transverse polarization dependent DiFFs~\cite{Bianconi:1999cd, Bianconi:1999uc}, and of the IFF in particular, has gained a lot of attention in recent years, both in theory and in experiment.
-The chief reason is that the IFF is a crucial ingredient in accessing the so-called transversity parton distribution function (PDF) in dihadron production in semi-inclusive deep inelastic scattering~\cite{Radici:2001na,Bacchetta:2003vn,Bacchetta:2011ip, Bacchetta:2012ty, Pisano:2015wnq}.
-This is important, since the transversity PDF, which at leading approximation describes the correlations of the transverse polarizations of the nucleon and its constituent partons, is the least well known leading-twist collinear PDF due to its chiral-odd nature.
+The study of the transverse-polarization-dependent dihadron fragmentation functions (DiFFs)~\cite{Bianconi:1999cd, Bianconi:1999uc}, and of the interference DiFF (IFF) in particular, has gained a lot of attention in recent years, both in theory and in experiment.
+The chief reason is that the IFF is a crucial ingredient in accessing the so-called transversity parton distribution function (PDF) in dihadron production in semi-inclusive deep inelastic scattering (SIDIS)~\cite{Radici:2001na,Bacchetta:2003vn,Bacchetta:2011ip, Bacchetta:2012ty, Pisano:2015wnq}.
+This is important, since the transversity PDF, which at leading approximation describes the correlations of the transverse polarizations of the nucleon and its constituent partons, is the least well-known leading-twist collinear PDF due to its chiral-odd nature.
 The recent phenomenological analysis in Refs.~\cite{Courtoy:2012ry,Radici:2015mwa} used BELLE measurements~\cite{Vossen:2011fk} of the azimuthal asymmetry involving IFF $H_1^\SA$ in inclusive dihadron pair production in back-to-back jets emanating from $e^+e^-$ annihilation, along with input from Monte Carlo (MC) simulations for the unpolarized DiFF, to fit both the unpolarized DiFF $D_1$ and the IFF $H_1^\SA$.
 These fits were then used to extract the transversity PDFs from the SIDIS measurements at HERMES~\cite{Airapetian:2008sk} and COMPASS~\cite{Adolph:2012nw,Adolph:2014fjw}.
 The recent BELLE measurements in Ref.~\cite{Seidl:2017qhp} would provide the information on the unpolarized DiFFs, eliminating the need for the MC input.
-Nevertheless, systematic improvements of the extraction procedure might benefit from the information that can be gained from the model calculations of the DiFFs, for example by providing some guidance concerning the parameterizations of the unpolarized DiFFs and IFFs.
+Nevertheless, systematic improvements of the extraction procedure might benefit from the information that can be gained from the model calculations of the DiFFs, for example by providing some guidance concerning the parametrizations of the unpolarized DiFFs and IFFs.